 A Shared Solution

 By integrating automation and artificial intelligence into the classroom, you can begin to respond to concerns about both efficiency and personalized learning.
 This works in several ways.
-By increasing efficiency for teachers, you save them time, allowing them more bandwidth to connect with each student.
+By increasing efficiency in education for teachers, you save them time, allowing them more bandwidth to connect with each student.
 They can identify struggles, provide guidance and tailor the learning experience.
 At the same time, implementing artificial intelligence can provide a more personalized learning experience as the software adapts to each student’s needs and helps them learn.
 And, by creating an efficient and easily navigable context for students, you also offer them more mental capacity to focus on learning.
 Instead of worrying about the minute details of class scheduling or how to take an exam, they can attend office hours and study sessions to gain further clarity on difficult material.

 Automation and Artificial Intelligence

 - Class Registration — When it comes to implementing automation, class registration can be a great place to start.
 Students love the convenience of registering online from anywhere and using a system that can easily cross-check issues like prerequisites eliminates potential mistakes and helps students stay on track with their degree plans.
 It’s easier than ever for students to track their academic progress and work with their advisors to create the perfect schedule from semester to semester.
-Automation and artificial intelligence in this process can also ensure that a student never double books their time.
+AI and automation in this process can also ensure that a student never double books their time.
 This can prevent headaches down the road from having to change class schedules at the last minute and helps students make sure they get into every course they need each semester so they can graduate in a timely manner.

 - Room Scheduling & Facilities Management — Few things are more frustrating than reserving a room on campus, only to find that someone else has also reserved it and is already using it.
 This is a challenge for scheduling conference rooms and private study rooms, but it’s even more of a problem when it comes to classrooms — sometimes disrupting an entire class period (or more) as faculty sort out the issue.
 Thanks to AI and automation, however, this is becoming less and less of a problem on campuses.
 By using an intelligent scheduler, your school can prevent conflicts and ensure that the correct people are in the correct place at the correct time.
 And, by adding automation, you can make it even easier to schedule recurring events like meetings and classes.
 Ultimately, by making this process smoother and less frustrating, you can help your students and your faculty focus on the learning experience rather than the logistics required to make it happen.